-Orlando is home to the University of Central Florida (UCF), one of the largest public universities in the nation, with more than 64,000 students and 12,000 employees.
-UCF received \$145.8 million last year in research funding.
-UCF is planning to open a downtown campus in the heart of Orlando in August of 2019.
-Partnering with Valencia College, this 68-acre mixeduse site is projected to bring as many as 15,000 students to downtown Orlando.
+Orlando is home to the University of Central Florida (UCF), one of the largest public universities in the nation, with more than 66,000 students and 12,000 employees.
+UCF received \$148.7 million last year in research funding.
+UCF is planning to open a downtown campus in the heart of Orlando in fall of 2019.
+Partnering with Valencia College, this 68-acre mixed-use site is expected to welcome 7,700 students to downtown Orlando.